Last Updated on December 20, 2022 by Andrew Shih

 Do I need to buy up all the similar domain names and TLDs?

 It really depends on what you are trying to achieve.
-It may worthwhile to consider register similar domains and TLDs if your goal is to protect your brand and you want to go big with your business.
-It is possible you want to cover frequently misspelled domain names and able to redirect them to the correct site and protect your brand.
+It may worthwhile to consider registering similar domains and TLDs if your goal is to protect your brand and you want to go big with your business.
+It is possible you want to cover frequently misspelled domain names and be able to redirect them to the correct site and protect your brand.

 However, it is going to be costly.
 Also, it is not worthwhile if the goal is to attempt boosting up the search engine ranking.
-As a matter of fact, placing unnecessary content under another TLD or artificially create a backlink will be harmful to search engine ranking.
+As a matter of fact, placing unnecessary content under another TLD or artificially creating a backlink will be harmful to search engine ranking.